How to Make Permanent Changes-

 Surrender looks different in different situations.

-For some it might mean letting God work in the life of a loved one without running in and lecturing, making excuses for their behavior or enabling their sinful lifestyle.
+For some it might mean letting God work in the life of a loved one without running in and lecturing, making excuses for their behavior or enabling a sinful lifestyle.
 For others surrender means choosing to do something God’s way even when God’s way literally makes no sense (Judges 7, Joshua 6, Matthew 6:25-34, Acts 9:1-17).
 For others it means finally being willing to let go of a life controlling habit or sinful coping mechanism even when we don’t know how we will survive without the comfort it provides.

 Surrender is always about trust and trust is universally hard for humans.
 This makes the choice to surrender our wants, needs, habits and loved ones to God painful and tough.
 Really tough (Hebrews 12:4, 1st Corinthians 10:13).
 All that being said, surrender comes with benefits and blessings we literally cannot get any other way.
 Some of those benefits include: